Skip to content

 • Keep finished pieces away from direct sunlight in storage

-• Avoid contact with adhesives on the crystal surface itself - apply adhesive to the setting, not the stone
+• Avoid contact with adhesives on the crystal surface itself: apply adhesive to the setting, not the stone

-Poor Lighting: It's Not Always the Crystals
+Poor Lighting: It Is Not Always the Crystals

 • Diffuse overhead lighting (like most indoor home lighting) produces very little sparkle from crystal surfaces

-• Point light sources - sunlight, a single lamp, a spotlight - produce dramatically more sparkle
+• Point light sources (sunlight, a single lamp, a spotlight) produce dramatically more sparkle

 • Shooting in shade on a bright day produces the most flattering and accurate representation of how crystals actually look in real conditions